luuuis/jira-myzone/README.md

 Prerequisites
 -------------
-This plugin is compatible with JIRA 4.2.
+This plugin is compatible with JIRA 4.1 and JIRA 4.2.

 Installation
 ------------